Parenting hacks: 5 inclusive World Book Day costumes that don’t cost the earth!

 Sam Wu, the hilarious scaredy-cat character from Katie and Kevin Tsang’s Sam Wu Is Not Afraid series, is a brilliant choice for an easy and inclusive World Book Day costume.

 To replicate illustrator Nathan Reed’s Sam Wu outfit, pair a blue, orange or red top with black or dark green jeans or leggings.
-Add some boots; homemade, oversized blue glasses and a wacky black wig, and you're done!
+Add in some brown or black boots, homemade oversized blue glasses, a wacky black wig, and you’re done!

 Bonus tip: add a prop like a toy spider or shark to showcase Sam’s quirky adventures and fears.
-If your child wants to accessorise further with Sam’s black-and-white neckerchief, it might be best to securely fix a triangular piece of material to the front of their top rather than around their neck for school.
+If your child wants to accessorise further with Sam’s black-and-white neckerchief, you might prefer to securely fix a triangular piece of material to the front of their top rather than around their neck for school.

 Marv, the plucky superhero from the Marv early reader series by Alex Falase-Koya and Paula Bowles, is a brilliant, super-simple choice for a World Book Day dress-up.

-Have your child wear all blue from head to toe (a long-sleeved top with leggings, joggers or thick tights, all in one tone of blue ideally, if possible) and add black shoes or boots and a chunky black belt.
+Have your child wear all blue from head to toe: a long-sleeved top with leggings, joggers or thick tights, all in one tone of blue, ideally, with blue or black boots or wellies and a chunky black utility belt fit for a superhero, made using carboard, black duck tape and anything else you have to hand.
+See here for creative ideas.

 They could then cut out a large letter M from recycled white paper or a cereal box painted white, and stick that on their chest.

-Bonus tip: your child could make Marv’s trademark, blue, superhero eye mask from a scrap piece of blue material or make a card mask with cut-out eye holes.
+Bonus tip: your child could make Marv’s trademark, blue, superhero eye mask from a scrap piece of blue material or hankie or make a card mask with cut-out eye holes.

 Older children might enjoy building their own Marv prop, eg a mini version of his robot sidekick, Pixel, using blue LEGO Creative bricks including googly eyes, or any other construction sets they have at home.